DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * Warn users when leaving a page whilst creating/editing Bookings if there are any unsaved changes
 * Better seat allocation after removal of passengers from a Booking - Currently there are *gaps* in a row of seats after *removal*
 * Record Locking Mechanism to handle different users looking at the same Flight Schedule at the same time
-* Give the user the option to change their password
+* Give the user the option to change their user password

 ### Limitations